frkim/GHDemos/README.md

 ## GitHub Copilot inline editing assistant

+### Q&A Editor

+First you can use the editor pane to ask your question just type the comment character followed by q:

+Use tab keyboard to validate the suggestion

+    # q: what REST stands for?
+    # a: Representational State Transfer
+    # q: can you explain what is REST?
+    # a: REST is an architectural style for building distributed systems based on hypermedia.
+    # q: what is the difference between a web service and a RESTful web service?
+    # a: a web service is a software system designed to support interoperable machine-to-machine interaction over a network.

+### Code Authoring

 Create a new file named: tempconv.py and write the following text:

     # Function that converts temperature from Celsius